-Conversations between the class teacher, SENDCo and parents are held.
+Conversations between the class teacher, SENDCo and parents/carers are held regularly.

 If a student is not making satisfactory progress, or presents other concerns, the class teacher holds further discussion with the SENDCo.
+The pupil will placed 'On Alert'.
 Strategies and approaches, which are currently in use, are reviewed and the effectiveness evaluated.
-Where this review leads to the conclusion that the student requires additional help and support, they are placed at School Support on the Record of Need, after consultation with parents/carers.
-Delabole Primary adopts a person centred approach whereby interventions are chosen to match the needs of the child.
+Where this review leads to the conclusion that the student requires further additional help and support, they are placed at School Support on the Record of Need, after consultation with parents/carers.
+Tintagel Primary adopts a person centred approach whereby interventions are chosen to match the needs of the child.
 The school works closely with therapists and external agencies to identify the holistic needs of every child.